demichelislab/PCF_SELECT/README.md

 This repository provides the **Singularity packages** to run the PCF\_SELECT pipeline described in:
 **[Allele-informed copy number evaluation of plasma DNA samples from metastatic prostate cancer patients: the PCF_SELECT consortium assay - Orlando et al., NAR Cancer (2022)](https://doi.org/10.1093/narcan/zcac016)**

 Depending on the panel version, a specific Singularity package must be used (available under [`singularity/versions/`](singularity/versions/)).

+Note that the PCF_SELECT singularity packages takes in input BAM files.
+An independent Singularity package to process the raw sequencing data (.fastq format) as per the described PCF_SELECT preprocessing pipeline is available at [`preProcess.sif`](ZENODO_URL)).

 ## Execute the PCF\_SELECT pipeline <a name="execute-pcf"></a>